Welcome

 # include <stdio.h> // Definition of vector data types typedef float v4sf __attribute__ ((vector_size (16))); union v4sfu { float array[4]; v4sf vector; }; int main (void) { // Sample data arrays v4sfu a = {1.0, 2.0, 3.0, 4.0}; v4sfu b = {5.0, 6.0, 7.0, 8.0}; v4sfu c; // Get convolution of two arrays c.vector = a.vector * b.vector; c.vector = __builtin_ia32_haddps (c.vector, c.vector); c.vector = __builtin_ia32_haddps (c.vector, c.vector); // Print the result printf ("The convolution of two arrays is = %f\n", c.array[0]); return 0; }

-Who can tell me immediately what this non transparent instruction do?
-And where are the operands?
-Are they already placed in XMM registers or they are in the main memory?
-In the second case we will get memory reading overhead.
-Data are not available immediately and CPU should wait till they are transferred from RAM to processor’s cache or registers.
+Who has an idea what this non transparent instruction "__builtin_ia32_haddps" is doing?
+Do we work with the SIMD registers or reading memory blocks somewhere into RAM?
+In the second case we should read data from CPU cache or extract vector from memory banks.
+If data are not available immediately, then CPU should wait till they are transferred from RAM to processor’s cache or into registers.

 Make it fast and simple

 The good way to optimize software is to split its code into several parts.
-The first part is low level and very fast assembly written primitives which use all the power of your hardware: vector processing, register’s operands, optimal CPU cache usage and conveyer loading.
+The first part is low level and very fast assembly written primitives which use all the power of your hardware: vector processing, register’s operands, optimal CPU cache usage and processor's conveyer loading.
 The second part is high level C/C++ code, which just calls assembly libraries to implement the main algorithm idea.

-In that case you don’t need to write strange and rich for intrinsic functions code.
+In that case you don’t need to write strange and rich of intrinsic functions code.
 You just write your algorithm like very simple code below.
 Everything works very fast, because source code of library is optimized for best CPU usage.
 It is small, holds all the data close to execution units.
-No memory reading/writing overheads and code has minimum conveyer drops.
+No additional memory reading/writing operations and code has minimum conveyer drops.
 Also your programs stay clean of mambo-jumbo code like intrinsic functions and dirty hacks to tell compiler how to vectorize data, which meaning is not clear for most programmers, who are not familiar with CPU’s instructions set.

 # include <stdio.h> # include <Array.h> int main (void) { // Sample data arrays const size_t size = 4; float a[size] = {1.0, 2.0, 3.0, 4.0}; float b[size] = {5.0, 6.0, 7.0, 8.0}; // Get convolution of two arrays (sum of multiplied elements) float c = Array::SumMul (a, b, size); // Print the result printf ("The convolution of two arrays is = %f\n", c); return 0; }